 Several famous Sicilian women have also had the courage and the nerve to fight back mafia sometimes to the death.

 (9) We remember the example of Francesca Morvillo, wife of judge Falcone.
-As her husband, even Francesca was a great and well prepared judge, graduated in law with honors.
+As her husband, even Francesca was a great and well-prepared judge, and graduated in law with honours.
 In 1979 she met Giovanni Falcone and they married in 1986.
-She put her entire life serving justice and always supporting his husband in the war against mafia, renouncing the idea of having children because of the continuous danger of their lives: “we can’t bring orphans into the world”.
+She put her entire life serving justice and always supporting his husband in the war against the mafia, renouncing the idea of having children because of the continuous danger to their lives: “we can’t bring orphans into the world”.
 As a matter of fact, they both died in Palermo during the Capaci massacre in 1992.

-(10) Felicia Bartolotta Impastato, was married with a man who used to have contacts with the local mafia.
-Among the famous Sicilian women, she always argued with her husband and the conflicts became even worse when her son, Peppino Impastato, a young journalist, radio host and activist, began to strongly oppose mafia and his father himself, until he was killed in 1978.
-After his death Felicia worked hardly to put his son’s killers in prison.
+(10) Felicia Bartolotta Impastato, was married to a man who used to have contacts with the local mafia.
+Among the famous Sicilian women, she always argued with her husband and the conflicts became even worse when her son, Peppino Impastato, a young journalist, radio host and activist, began to strongly oppose the mafia and his father himself until he was killed in 1978.
+After his death, Felicia worked hard to put his son’s killers in prison.
 Vito Palazzolo, was sentenced to 30 years in prison and the instigator, Gaetano Badalamenti was sentenced to life imprisonment.

 (11 and 12) Rita Atria was born in Palermo in a mafia family.
-After her father’s death, she became closer to her brother Nicola and her eighteen-years-old sister-in-law, Piera Aiello.
-After the murder of Nicola, Piera and Rita became state’s witnesses and started collaborating with justice.
-Rita in particular was very close to Paolo Borsellino, trusting him so much that she killed herself at the age of 17 after the judge Paolo Borsellino was killed in the Via D’Amelio massacre, just few months after Giovanni Falcone.
-Piera is today the first state’s witness to be a member of Parliament and member of the antimafia Parliamentary Committee.
+After her father’s death, she became closer to her brother Nicola and her eighteen-year-old sister-in-law, Piera Aiello.
+After the murder of Nicola, Piera and Rita became state witnesses and started collaborating with justice.
+Rita in particular was very close to Paolo Borsellino, trusting him so much that she killed herself at the age of 17 after the judge Paolo Borsellino was killed in the Via D’Amelio massacre, just a few months after Giovanni Falcone.
+Piera is today the first state’s witness to be a member of Parliament and member of the anti-mafia Parliamentary Committee.

 (13) Rita Borsellino, Paolo Borsellino’s sister, tried to follow and continue his brother’s ideas, becoming an Italian politician, a member of Parliament and the vice-president of Libera, an anti-mafia association in Palermo.
-With her determination she helped in the approval of the law establishing that all the goods and properties confiscated to the mafia have to return to the community and to be used for social purposes.
+With her determination, she helped in the approval of the law establishing that all the goods and properties confiscated from the mafia have to return to the community and be used for social purposes.

-The history of our island is full of wonderful examples of famous Sicilian women that with their uncommon first time opened the way to the future generations of women and for a better society and a better future.
-Without their commitment we wouldn’t have had so much of what today seems so normal and granted.
-We should always remember all of these extraordinary examples, not only in the International Women’s Day.
-And we must do this forever, because women were made not to be superior than men, not to be inferior than men, but to be in the same position, to walk together in this beautiful walking called LIFE.
+The history of our island is full of wonderful examples of famous Sicilian women that with their uncommon first time opened the way to the future generations of women for a better society and a better future.
+Without their commitment, we wouldn’t have had so much of what today seems so normal and granted.
+We should always remember all of these extraordinary examples, not only on International Women’s Day.
+And we must do this forever, because women were made not to be superior to men, not to be inferior to men, but to be in the same position, to walk together in this beautiful walking called LIFE.